ibm-cloud-architecture/refarch-cloudnative-kubernetes/README.md

 ### Deploy to Kubernetes Cluster

 We have packaged all the application components as Kubernetes [Charts](https://github.com/kubernetes/charts).
-To deploy the application, follow the instructions configure `kubectl` for access to the Kubernetes cluster.
+To deploy the application, follow the instructions to configure `kubectl` for access to the Kubernetes cluster.

 1. Initialize `helm` in your cluster.